codeforkjeff/teams-chats-export/README.md

 and view them as .html files.
 Chats are conversations separate from those on Teams channels.
 These include one-on-one chats, group chats, and meeting chats.

+## Design Goals

 Unlike similar export tools, this does NOT require using Windows or PowerShell, or registering an application with the Microsoft Identity Platform.
 The only requirement is Python.

+This was created specifically in response to a new retention policy for Teams chats implemented at my workplace.

 ## Instructions